defenseunicorns/uds-core/docs/MONITOR.md

 Assumptions are made about STRICT mTLS here for simplicity, based on the `istio-injection` namespace label.
 Without making these assumptions we would need to query `PeerAuthentication` resources or another resource to determine the exact workload mTLS posture.

-Note: This mutation is the default behavior for all service monitors but can be skipped using the label `uds/skip-sm-mutate` (any value).
+Note: This mutation is the default behavior for all service monitors but can be skipped using the annotation key `uds/skip-sm-mutate` (with any value).
 Skipping this mutation should only be done if your service exposes metrics on a PERMISSIVE mTLS port.

 ## Package CR `monitor` field